karengcecena/takehome1-HB/README.md

 - Password Hashing for login: I decided to implement passwords and password hashing for increased security for users who want to make melon reservations.
 - Cancel Reservation Button: Added a cancel reservation route so that users have the ability to delete unwanted reservations from their profile
 - tests.py: I decided to add test to make sure the routes reroute correctly based on logged in vs not logged in users to ensure the web app was running properly.
+- Deployed Website for ease of access

+## Note
+- The Procfile and gunicorn==20.1.0 requirement (and a few others due to HB web dev virtual environment issues) were created for hosting web app on Heroku, however, I decided to host it on AWS instead).